What Are AI Agents? How They Work and Why They Matter

 What are AI agents?

-An AI agent is an autonomous software entity that perceives its environment, reasons according to its knowledge base, and takes actions to achieve specific goals.
-Agents can range from reflex-based bots that respond to triggers to learning agents that evolve via machine learning.
+An AI agent is an autonomous software entity designed to perceive its environment, process information based on a defined knowledge base, and take actions to achieve specific goals.
+Depending on their complexity, AI agents can range from simple reflex-based bots that respond to predefined triggers, to learning agents that evolve and improve through machine learning.

 Why are AI Agents important today?